Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 Internal and External Applicants

 The Quinnipiac Physical Therapy Department invites undergraduate students to apply to the graduate DPT program on a space-available basis.
+Any student dismissed from a graduate DPT program is not eligible for application.

 Application Deadlines: Both internal and external students can apply through the Quinnipiac University Office of Graduate Admissions.
 Internal candidates can apply by September 15 and external candidates can apply by October 15.